actris-cloudnet/cloudnetpy/CONTRIBUTING.md

 If you have a good idea how to improve the code without changing the actual outcome of the processing, you can directly create a [pull request](https://github.com/actris-cloudnet/cloudnetpy/pulls) (PR).
-Examples of these kind of changes are, for example, better
+Examples of these kinds of changes are, for example, better

+* implementations of the helper functions
+* docstrings, type hints, variable names etc.
 * unit tests
-* implementations of the helper functions
-* docstrings

 Try to keep your pull requests small.
 This will increase the chance to be accepted.